willeppy/lux-logger/INFO.md

 # Information about Logging Codes

+The logger captures two different classes of events.
+One is UI events from Lux, another is events from the Jupyter notebook environment.

+### UI Events

 The logged [CustomEvents](https://developer.mozilla.org/en-US/docs/Web/API/CustomEvent/CustomEvent) are dispatched from the [Lux Jupyter widget](https://github.com/lux-org/lux-widget) frontend.
 This logger extension contains a listener that detects these LOG events.
 These LOG event contain a JSON in the field `detail` with two subfields:
 - `action`: string name of the event action
 - `param`: Other relevant parameters